 Figure 1: Workflow for generating gridded, model ready emissions for CMAQ at the U.S. EPA.

 As shown, the S2S-Tool, plays a key role in generating gridded, model ready emissions and is housed between SPECIATE and SMOKE.
 The mechanism-specific mapping scripts used to generate the mech4import files currently serve as input for the S2S-Tool.
-In the future, these scripts will be incorporated into the Tool’s infrastructure.

 Modeling Platform Speciation

 The NEI houses annual emissions information for Criteria Air Pollutants (CAPs), precursors to CAPs (e.g., NH3, VOC), and Hazardous Air Pollutants (HAPs).
 Hereafter, both CAPs and CAP precursors will collectively be referred to as CAPs.
-Often, pollutants that are classified as a HAP are also a CAP (e.g., benzene and formaldehyde are both HAPs and VOCs; lead and arsenic are both HAPs and PM2.5 components).
+Pollutants that are classified as a HAP can also be a CAP (e.g., benzene and formaldehyde are both HAPs and VOCs; lead and arsenic are both HAPs and PM2.5 components).
 In a few instances, there are pollutants that are a HAP but not a CAP (e.g., methyl chloroform is a HAP but exempt from the definition of VOC).
 As such, HAPs in a modeling platform, which is defined as a dataset of gridded, model ready emissions for an AQM, can either be retrieved directly from the NEI or generated through speciation of VOC or PM2.5.

 Currently, there are two types of modeling platforms generated by the U.S. EPA.
 In both, CAP and HAP emissions are retrieved directly from the base inventory.
 However, the two platform types vary in the sector-specific speciation approaches and under what circumstances HAP emissions from the inventory are directly incorporated into the modeling platform.
-In a “CAP-only” modeling platform, select HAP emissions are retrieved from the base inventory for the mobile (i.e., both onroad and nonroad), nonpoint, and point fire sectors, while HAP emissions are generated through speciation of CAP emissions for the point sector.
+In a “CAP-only” modeling platform, select HAP emissions are retrieved from the base inventory for the mobile (i.e., both onroad and nonroad), nonpoint, and point fire sectors, while HAP emissions are generated through speciation of CAP emissions for the non-fire point sector.
 In a “HAP-CAP” modeling platform, select HAP emissions are retrieved from the base inventory for all sectors.
 The differences between the two speciation methods are predominately driven by the granularity of the inventory data (e.g., HAP emissions from point sources are often at the facility-level, whereas CAP emissions are at the process-level).

-When HAP emissions are generated through CAP emission speciation, the method is defined as “criteria” speciation.
+When HAP emissions are generated through CAP emissions speciation, the method is defined as “criteria” speciation.
 When HAP emissions are pulled directly from the base inventory, the non-HAP mass of the CAP emissions can either use an “integrate” or a “no-integrate” speciation profile to characterize the non-HAP mass.
 In an “integrate” profile, the explicit HAPs within the chemical mechanism for the modeling platform are removed from the SPECIATE profile and the remaining mass is re-normalized to 100%, whereas a “no-integrate” profile does not feature the re-normalization step.
 Thus the “integrate” approach results in retaining total VOC or PM2.5 mass in the inventory while the “no-integrate” approach can result in the sum of VOC or PM2.5 species mass being larger or smaller than the VOC or PM2.5 emissions in the underlying NEI.
 Below, a conceptual overview of the various speciation methods is illustrated.